CSCfi/gpg-key-ring-refresher/docs/Overview.md

 time stamps of the key ring files, or, write a separate monitoring script yourself.
-Assuming the logging level is set to INFO (or more detailed), then the last line of a gpg-key-ring-refresher run in the log tells the exit status of the run, e.g. your monitor should at a minimum look for non-zero status values from those lines:
+Assuming the logging level is set to INFO (or more detailed), then the last line of a gpg-key-ring-refresher run in the log tells the exit status of the run, e.g. your monitoring solution should at a minimum look for non-zero status values from those lines:
 ```
 2020-09-19 04:54:15 [INFO] Finished gpg-key-ring-refresher run, Sat Sep 19 04:54:15 2020 (status 0, duration 02:39:14)